ryx/elasticwatch/README.md

 ## Configuration
 The configuration files reside in the `config` directory as plain JSON files that may contain the following properties.

+### *name*
+A name of your choice to identify this job.

+### *info*
+Any kind of info that describes this job.

 ### *query*
 An elasticsearch query statement.
 Refer to the [elasticsearch documentation](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current) for details about syntax and features.
+Should return a result set that contains the supplied *fieldName* to match against.

+### *fieldName*
+The name of the field to match the expectation against.

 ### *min*
 The minimum allowed value for all values within the query.
 If a series of values (as defined through the *tolerance* property) in the result is lower than this minimum an alarm is raised and reported.